 Learn More About iheart’s School Programmes

 An early intervention addressing the root causes of poor mental health and emotional issues, this preventative programme helps young people to uncover their innate resilience and wellbeing so that they can face future challenges and school transitions with confidence.
-11 interactive one-hour classroom sessions delivered by an accredited iheart facilitator or a trained, iheart-certified member of staff.
+11 interactive one-hour classroom sessions delivered by an accredited iheart Resilience Youth Coach or a trained, iheart-certified member of staff.

 In-depth support for students to navigate their very real day-to-day challenges, focusing on critical topics such as self-esteem, exam stress, anxiety, relationships and social media.
-11 one-hour classroom sessions delivered by an accredited iheart facilitator or a trained, iheart-certified member of staff.
+11 one-hour classroom sessions delivered by an accredited iheart Resilience Youth Coach or a trained, iheart-certified member of staff.

 ignite: innate resilience and wellbeing 1.0